Policies and Procedures

-- All users must register annually and provide a current positive identification (with photograph).
+- All users must provide a current ID, with photograph, annually.

-- Donor-imposed restrictions and processing status may limit access to collections, the availability of reproductions, or permission to publish.
+- Donor-imposed restrictions and processing status may limit access to collections, the availability of reproductions, or the ability to publish.
 Researchers agree to abide by any and all restrictions, as communicated by staff when materials are requested for use.

-- Eating and drinking are not permitted in the division.
+- Food and drink are not permitted in the Reading Room.

-- Please handle all research materials very carefully and follow any handling procedures outlined by staff.
+- Follow all handling procedures outlined by staff.

 - Some materials may include sensitive or confidential information protected under federal and/or state privacy laws and regulations.
 Researchers who find sensitive personal information, including but not limited to social security numbers and student records, in any collection should notify a staff member.